Kathryn Thomas: Television

 Thomas's break into television came when she co-presented Rapid, a youth sports show, with Dublin GAA star Jason Sherlock during the 1990s.

 Thomas worked on the television series No Frontiers, which included assignment stories about boomeranging in Australia, bungee jumping in New Zealand, child trafficking in Namibia, and American football.

 In 2008, Thomas co-presented Winning Streak: Dream Ticket with Aidan Power.
 From 2009, she co-presented the show with Marty Whelan.
 She left Winning Streak in December 2011.

 In 2011, she became the new presenter of Operation Transformation on RTÉ One.
 In August 2011, it was announced that she would host The Voice of Ireland, the Irish version of The Voice.

 In 2023, it was announced that Thomas would co-host the annual Rose of Tralee festival alongside the festival's regular host Dáithí Ó Sé, marking the first time that a duo would host the event.

 Radio

-Thomas has stepped in for John Murray on RTÉ Radio 1 and also hosts an RTÉ Radio 1 quiz show.